Armel081/Armels-Cafe/README.md

 ### INSTRUCTIONS

 Download as zip, extract, and open the file "cafe.html" to get started on the main page.
-Also, don't touch anything else from the folder, as that may cause some elements on the page to break or not load correctly
+Also, don't touch anything else from the folder, as that may cause some elements on the page to break and/or not load correctly

 #### Attributions